MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ## Relationships

-Our REST API offers many endpoints to make it super easy to create and append related objects, append existing object atomically, and update multiple related objects in one request, to name a few.
+StackMob's REST API provides endpoints which make it super easy to create and append related objects, append existing object atomically, and update multiple related objects in one request, to name a few.

-<p class="alert">You do not need inverse relationships if you are solely using the datastore API.
-Core Data requires inverse relationships, and the iOS SDK in conjunction with Core Data manages these relationships, especially when it comes to delete rule propogation.</p>
+<p class="alert">You do not need inverse relationships if you are solely using the Datastore API.
+Core Data requires inverse relationships, and the iOS SDK in conjunction with Core Data manages these relationships, especially when dealing with delete rule propagation.</p>

 <!--- RELATE OBJECTS -->